What can people come to you for?

 "The box should let things flow better so that our gear can be put to optimal use," says Bert.
 "Now, customers can bring a camera back immediately after they've used it, instead of hanging on to it for two weeks until they find the time to return it during opening hours."

-What reactions are you getting from users?
+What kind of reactions do you get from users?

 "You know how it is with technology: you hardly ever get a response, except when something isn't working," laughs Maarten.
 "Thankfully, we've not had many spontaneous reactions: no news is good news!
 When I've asked them about it myself, users have all said the box makes things a whole lot easier.
 In any case, everyone gets the hang of it pretty quickly."

 "Even our colleagues who regularly order parcels have also discovered the Bringme Box," Bert laughs.
 "That wasn't our goal, really, but it's a nice bonus.
 Especially for the people in admin.
 All those parcels used to be delivered to reception for them to care of.
 For them, too, the Bringme Box means one less inconvenience."

 Are there any other things you'd like to try out with the box?

 "We're especially looking forward to the send option that's coming soon.
 Then when people at Campus Gasthuisberg, where there's also a box, want to use our gear, they won't have to come all the way over here anymore."